gabrieltoliveira/DtScSpec_GetCleanData_CourseProject/README.md

 This README document explains how the main script file (run_analysis.R) works.

 ## Premises
-To run the script one should clone this repository and make sure that the R packages `plyr`, `data.table` and `dplyr` are installed.
+To run the script one should only clone this repository.

 ## Method
 In order to perform assigned tasks, the script take the following steps: